ballerina-platform/ballerina-dev-website/swan-lake/learn/calling-java-code-from-ballerina.md

 version = "<version>"
 ```

-If your project has only one root module, then you can attach all the JAR file dependencies to your root module as the best practise.
+If your package has only the default root module, then you can attach all the JAR file dependencies to your default root module as the best practise.

-If your project is a Ballerina library module project, then you should specify the JAR file dependencies in each Ballerina module if that module depends on the JAR file.
+If your package is a Ballerina library package, then you should specify the JAR file dependencies in each Ballerina module if that module depends on the JAR file.

 Now, use `ballerina build ordermgt` to build an executable JAR.
 This command packages all JARs specified in your `Ballerina.toml` with the executable JAR file.